Avokadoen/wizard_rampage/README.md

 ## Inventory and spells

-wizard is equipped with the only staff in the game which is slotted with two spells where on of the spells is using a piering and added damage modifier (this was supposed to be customizable in the inventory :') ).
+wizard is equipped with the only staff in the game which is slotted with two spells where one of the spells is using a piercing and added damage modifier (this was supposed to be customizable in the inventory :') ).

 ## Win condition